-When you take a medicine (or a drug), your body needs to find a way to use it.
+When you take a medicine (or drug), your body needs to find a way to use it.
 Some proteins in your body break down (or metabolize) medicines.
-Breaking down a medicine can make it more or less active, based on the medicine.
-If you break down a medicine too fast or too slowly, this may cause the medicine to not work as well or it may cause a side effect.
+Breaking down a medicine can make it more or less active, based on the kind of medicine.
+If your body breaks down a medicine too fast or too slowly, this may cause the medicine to not work as well.
+It may also cause a side effect.

-These are the medicines that we know of right now that are broken down by CYP2C19 proteins and affected by CYP2C19 gene test results.
-Experts keep on finding new data about which medicines are affected by gene test results.
+These are the medicines that we know of right now that are impacted by CYP2C19 gene test results.
+Medical experts keep finding new data about which medicines are affected by gene test results.